Strategies and performance of the CMS silicon tracker alignment during LHC Run 2: Alignment during data taking

 \subsection{Start-up alignments}

 The general strategy during the start-up periods has been to run a series of alignment fits, where each time the starting point for the alignment fit is the set of alignment constants obtained in the previous fit.
 In case of large misalignments in the starting geometry, the linearization approximation made in the alignment algorithms is not valid anymore, and several iterations are required to achieve convergence.
 To further simplify the alignment problem, we usually only gradually increase the number of degrees of freedom of the fit.
 This means the high-level mechanical structures are aligned first and the individual modules are aligned in a later iteration.
 In addition to the convergence aspects, this strategy also allows for early alignments with a small number of recorded tracks that do not sufficiently cover all modules, and would therefore be insufficient for a full module-level alignment.
 Thus, a continuous improvement of the alignment precision can be achieved during the start-up period as data are collected.
-In view of the potentially large misalignments to be expected during the start-up period, a particular effort has been made to run the \HIPPY and \MILLEPEDE~II alignment algorithms independently to cross-check each other.
+In view of the potentially large misalignments to be expected during the start-up period, a particular effort has been made to run the \HIPPY and \MILLEPEDE-II alignment algorithms independently to cross-check each other.
 In some cases, the two algorithms have also been run successively to refine the alignment.
-For a given alignment task, the performance of the different available results was compared.
+For a specific alignment task, the performances of the various algorithmic results were compared and were typically very similar, increasing confidence in the results.
 The alignment with the best performance was selected, and is presented in the following.

 The first alignment constants after the extended shutdowns during Run~2 were derived ahead of the $\pp$ collision run, using exclusively cosmic ray muon tracks recorded by CMS during commissioning runs.
 This corrected for the large misalignments that are often observed after the extraction and subsequent reinstallation of the pixel detector.
 To retain tracking efficiency in view of potentially large misalignments, large alignment parameter uncertainties (APUs) were assumed for the track reconstruction and fit.
 This is affordable only at very low event rates, which is the case during cosmic data taking.
 A further refinement of the alignments derived with only cosmic ray muon tracks was performed after recording a sufficiently large sample of collision tracks to be able to derive the alignment corrections with a higher granularity.
 In the following, the alignment strategies and their performance with early 2015 and 2017 data are discussed.